 Compulsory modules

-Innovation and Entrepreneurship in Engineering (15 credits)
+Sustainability Engineering (15 credits)

-Manufacturing Processes and Automation (15 credits)
+Advanced Manufacturing Methods and Applications (15 credits)

 The aim of the module is for students to understand the concepts and state-of-the-art on a range of manufacturing techniques available to the current and future manufacturing engineer.